×

 Care of Cleistocactus and Malabar Spinach

-Care of Cleistocactus and Malabar Spinach include pruning, fertilizers, watering etc. Cleistocactus pruning is done No pruning needed, Remove damaged leaves, Remove dead branches and Remove dead leaves and Malabar Spinach pruning is done Remove damaged leaves and Remove dead leaves.
+Care of Cleistocactus and Malabar Spinach include pruning, fertilizers, watering etc. Cleistocactus pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Malabar Spinach pruning is done Remove damaged leaves and Remove dead leaves.
 In summer Cleistocactus needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Malabar Spinach needs Average Water and in winter, it needs Average Water.